Skip to content

 For decades, the federal government has failed to provide enough money to build and operate the necessary water treatment equipment on many reserves.

-In 2015, Prime Minister Trudeau pledged to solve this issue within five years.
+In 2015, former Prime Minister Trudeau pledged to solve this issue within five years.
+He did not.

 We have to do better.